adhi-ofc-web-arch/ADHI-OFC-WA-BAND/README.md

-band or unband whatsapp using termux or kali by python script = pkg install && pkg upgrade
+band or unband whatsapp using termux or kali by python script = apt update && apt upgrade
 *************************************************************
 pkg install git
 *************************************************************